All Episodes

 And that's all most of them care about.

-Citizenship, if they're gonna have to pay a fine back taxes and go back home and get the end of the line, you think they're gonna do that after they're here and they're already made legal?
+Citizenship, if they're going to have to pay a fine, back taxes, and go back home and get the end of the line, you think they're going to do that after they're here and they're already made legal?

 And you ought to see their eyes pop open when I mention this to them.